PowerShell/PowerShell-RFC/CommunityCall/README.md

 `Save Target/Link As` in order to download the file correctly) to put a recurring event on your calendar.

+Join the [Discussion](https://github.com/PowerShell/PowerShell-RFC/tree/master/CommunityCall) - each month we post an agenda and in the Discussion channel.
+We also accept questions and proposals for short demos from the community.

 ## Notes

 - [May 18, 2023](./notes/20230518_Notes.md) ([YouTube recording](https://youtu.be/YyoKy-ptzIE))